buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricModelResource/Entities/IfcCartesianPointList2D.md

 Two-dimensional list of Cartesian points provided by two coordinates.

 ### TagList
-List of tags corresponding to each point that may be used to identify a basis curve according to the Tag attribute at _IfcOffsetCurveByDistances_ or _IfcAlignmentCurve_.
+List of tags corresponding to each point that may be used to identify a basis curve according to the Tag attribute at _IfcOffsetCurveByDistances_.
+Also used to identify  _IfcSectionedSolidHorizontal_ or _IfcSectionedSurface_ shape string lines ("guide curves") when used within an _IfcProfileDef_ curve of type _IfcIndexedPolyCurve_.